ggroshans/api-dotnet-random-jazz-album/README.md

 ## 🚀 Data Ingestion Pipeline

-The data ingestion process is triggered from a secure admin endpoint.
-It follows a multi-stage pipeline to gather, process, and store music data, ensuring each step enriches the data before it's saved to the database.
+The data ingestion process is triggered from a secure admin endpoint in the frontend application.
+It follows a multi-stage pipeline to gather, process, and store music data.

 ```mermaid
 graph TD